-If your personal or occupational pension is being handled by a pension scheme administered in the Isle of Man, and you are not satisfied with the way the scheme has dealt with a problem, you can ask the Isle of Man Pensions Ombudsman to investigate.
+If your personal or occupational pension is managed or administered in the Isle of Man, and you are not satisfied with the way the scheme has dealt with a problem, you can ask the Pensions Ombudsman to investigate and determine your complaint.

 What complaints the Ombudsman can investigate

-b) your complaint is about something the law allows the Ombudsman to look at, and
+- your complaint is about something the law allows the Ombudsman to look at and

-c) your complaint has not been, or is not being, considered by a tribunal, court or another Ombudsman.
+- your complaint has not been, or is not being, considered by a tribunal, court or another Ombudsman

 In general, the Ombudsman deals with complaints about how pension schemes are run.
 If there is a problem, this is known as ‘maladministration’.
 Maladministration includes a pension scheme:

-The Ombudsman can also investigate and determine disputes of fact or law about a pension scheme between the managers or trustees of the scheme and its beneficiaries.
+The Ombudsman can also investigate and determine disputes of fact or law about a pension scheme between the beneficiaries and the trustees and managers.

 The Ombudsman cannot investigate complaints about sales of pension schemes from or on the Isle of Man.
-In this instance, you can ask for your complaint to be investigated under the Isle of Man Financial Services Ombudsman Scheme.
+In this instance, you may be able to ask for your complaint to be investigated under the Isle of Man Financial Services Ombudsman Scheme.

 Investigating your complaint

-The Ombudsman is completely independent and impartial and their services are free.
-They are not a regulator, consumer champion or a trade body.
+The Ombudsman is completely independent and impartial and the Ombudsman’s services are free.
+The Ombudsman is not a regulator, consumer champion or a trade body.